annasapsfordfrancis/fantasy-name-generator/README.md

 pypoetry handles Python dependencies in pyproject.toml

-tailwind.config.js contains extra fonts, colours and plugins for tailwindcss
+tailwind.config.js contains extra fonts, colours and plugins for Tailwind CSS

 ### In Detail

 #### index.html
 Contains the main app html including the search form and the placeholder for the generated names.
 HTMX sends the POST request to Flask and injects the html it receives into the results div beneath the form.
 It also applies a CSS transition.

-TailwindCss handles the CSS and responsive layout.
+Tailwind CSS handles the CSS and responsive layout.

 #### app.py
 Contains the server-side logic including the code for name generation and the html to be injected into index.html to display the generated names.

 The server is Flask with Python for server-side scripting.
-Flask Assets bundles the CSS and JavaScript.
+Flask-Assets bundles the CSS and JavaScript.

 There are two app routes.
 One to render the main page and the other to handle name generation.